Security at Convexly

 • HTTP Strict Transport Security (HSTS) with preload

-• Input validation on product APIs with endpoint-level coverage tracked during readiness reviews
+• Input validation on application APIs

-• Stripe webhook signature verification on payment events
+• Signed-webhook verification on payment events

-• No plaintext credentials stored in the codebase
+• No plaintext credentials in source

 Access Controls

-• Server-side plan enforcement on premium features
+• Server-side enforcement of paid features

-• CORS restricted to configured origins
+• Cross-origin requests restricted to approved origins

 Privacy & Compliance